Orange Knowledge Programme

 The Orange Knowledge Programme (OKP) offers scholarships funded by the Dutch Ministry of Foreign Affairs available for a selection of:

-- short courses (duration 2 weeks to 12 months);
+- short courses (round 1: duration 2 weeks to 12 months; round 2: duration 2 weeks to 7 months);

 - master's programmes (duration 12 to 24 months).

-You may be eligible for an OKP scholarship if you are a national of and working in:
+Please note that the list of participating countries is subject to change and is yet to be updated.
+In previous rounds, you were eligible for an OKP scholarship if you are a national of and working in:

-Bangladesh, Benin, Burkina Faso, Burundi, Colombia, Congo (DRC), Egypt, Ethiopia, Ghana, Guatemala, Guinea, Indonesia, Iraq, Jordan, Kenya, Lebanon, Liberia, Mali, Mozambique, Myanmar, Niger, Nigeria, Palestinian Territories, Rwanda, Senegal, Sierra Leone, Somalia, South Africa, South Sudan, Sudan, Suriname, Tanzania, Tunisia, Uganda, Vietnam, Yemen and Zambia.
+Bangladesh, Benin, Burkina Faso, Burundi, Colombia, Congo (DRC), Egypt, Ethiopia, Ghana, Indonesia, Iraq, Jordan, Kenya, Lebanon, Mali, Mozambique, Niger, Nigeria, Palestinian Territories, Rwanda, Senegal, Somalia, South Africa, South Sudan, Sudan, Tanzania, Tunisia, Uganda, Vietnam, and Yemen.

 Applicants for master's programmes from Indonesia should apply through the OKP-LPDP joint programme.

-The application round between 31 August - 11 October has an increased focus on study programmes related to the themes of:
+The Orange Knowledge Programme has an increased focus on study programmes related to the themes of:

 - Sexual and Reproductive Health and Rights